jbx-protocol/juice-docs-v2/blog/2022-06-14-juicebox-in-the-words-of-sage.md

 ### Walk me through “gourmet” chicken nuggets!

 Well they’re “organic” so yeah, whatever that means.
 I would never buy frozen chicken nuggets, but they were there so I figured I may as well grab them.
-Th bourgiest thing I got was, hmm…  I got a free thing of 15 dollar fig pomegranate jam.
+The bougiest thing I got was, hmm…  I got a free thing of 15 dollar fig pomegranate jam.

 ### You know, I was once gifted a 40 dollar peanut butter jar.